FERRY SERVICES - OUTLYING ISLANDS

 CENTRAL (CENTRAL PIER 4) TO YUNG SHUE WAN (LAMMA)

-Double-deck ferry of Islands Ferry Company, a subsidiary of HKKF, seen here on the Central - Yung Shue Wan service
+Double-deck catamaran of Islands Ferry Company, a subsidiary of HKKF, seen here on the Central - Yung Shue Wan service

 The service is operated by Islands Ferry Company Limited, a subsidiary of HKKF.
 On Mondays to Fridays sailings operate from 6-30am until 00-30 at approx 45-90 minute intervals but with additional peak hour journeys.
 On Sundays and public holidays the frequency increases to half-hourly.
 The service uses both catamarans (mainly on peak hour sailings) with a capacity of about 200 passengers and monohull vessels with a capacity of 170 to 480.
 On some monohull vessels there is a sun deck.
 Yung Shue Wan is the main village on Lamma.
 It is also served by ferries from Aberdeen (see details below).
 The island has another ferry pier at Sok Kwu Wan and visitors can land at Yung Shue Wan and follow the popular trail to Sok Kwu Wan then return to Central from Sok Kwu Wan.